mposwiata/SpecialeMaster/README.md

 Thesis/Heston/SimpleExample.py - a simple example using the Andersen & Lake method

-The remaining scripts in the Heston folder are meassy, and primarily just a bunch of function callings.
+The remaining scripts in the Heston folder are messy, and primarily just a bunch of function callings.

 Thesis/BlackScholes/BlackScholes.py - the BlackScholes class object